Ghazni offensive: Background

 The security situation in Ghazni city and Ghazni Province rapidly deteriorated during 2017 and early 2018.
 In the months prior to the battle, there were numerous reports of increasing Taliban insurgency activity in the city and in the districts of Ghazni Province.
 Classic insurgency tactics such as attacks on local government employees, forced taxation of the local population and the setting up of roadblocks by insurgent fighters were all reported.
 During May and June 2018, the Taliban cut Highway 1 (which links Kabul and Kandahar, Afghanistan's largest cities) and the Taliban forced users of the road to pay a tax in order to use it.
 Other reports indicated that by May 2018, the Taliban were said to "control the road network into the city ... live openly in one neighborhood, collect taxes, assassinate security personnel and government officials, and enforce its harsh brand of Islamic law."
-Talibans were also openly transporting their weapons inside the city.
+The Taliban were also openly transporting their weapons inside the city.
 Locals officials believe that the security personnel guarding Ghazni's perimeter granted the Taliban free entry to the city.